zendframework/zf2-documentation/docs/languages/en/modules/zendsearch.lucene.searching.rst

                                   using the array or string.
     * @param callback $callback   Callback method, used to transform (highlighting) text.
-    * @param array    $params     Array of additionall callback parameters passed through into it (first non-optional parameter is an HTML fragment for highlighting)
+    * @param array    $params     Array of additional callback parameters passed through into it (first non-optional parameter is an HTML fragment for highlighting)
     * @return string